wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 ![Affordable-BCI-main-players--competitive-advantage](https://neurotechjp.com/img/5-bci-gadget-reviews/affordable-bcis-en.jpg)
 _Image: Affordable BCI major players | Competitive advantages_

-We introduced the BCI landscape at the beginning of this article, and the figure above picks out the major non-invasive BCI players **whose devices can be purchased** and summarizes their competitive advantages on the axis of **price range and intended use**.
+We introduced the BCI landscape at the beginning of this article, and the figure above picks out the major non-invasive BCI players **whose devices can be purchased** and summarizes their competitive advantages on the axes of **price range** and **intended use**.

 \*While some companies may have different prices for the devices they offer, they are mapped based on the average price of the device.